Table of Contents Show

 Flying Tiger CopenhagenFlying Tiger Copenhagen

-Definitely worth a visit even if your just window shopping, this quirky Danish home goods store generated a lot of talk when it first opened last May.
-Especially when you consider that none of its products top $20.
-All set up in an Ikea like a maze, here you’ll anything from candlesticks to picture frames to bathroom accessories.
+It’s worth a visit even if you are just window shopping; this quirky Danish home goods store generated a lot of talks when it first opened last May.
+Especially when you consider that none of its products top $20, all set up in an Ikea-like maze, you’ll find anything from candlesticks to picture frames to bathroom accessories.

 920 Broadway, flyingtiger.com

-The Japanese lifestyle brand opened its largest US store to date in 2015, making the fifth avenue the largest purveyor of the Japanese retailers home goods.
-This enormous store sells just about everything you could want, including furniture, storage solutions, blankets towels, and bedding.
-Everything has a modern and minimalist feel to it which the store is famous for.
+The Japanese lifestyle brand opened its largest US store in 2015, making the fifth avenue the largest purveyor of the Japanese retailer’s home goods.
+This enormous store sells everything you could want, including furniture, storage solutions, blankets, towels, and bedding.
+Everything has a modern and minimalist feel, which the store is famous for.

 475 Fifth Ave, muji.com